deltachat/deltachat-pages/en/help.md

 If they don't have a backup file, you may perform a [QR scan](#howtoe2ee) with your chat partner to re-establish guaranteed end-to-end encryption.
-However, if you both are in a green-checkmarked chat (see "Shared Chats" in the Contact profile) it's better to re-add them by letting them _scan the Group Invite QR code_ from the group member list.
+However, if both of you are in a green-checkmarked chat (see "Shared Chats" in the Contact profile) it's better to re-add them by letting them _scan the Group Invite QR code_ from the group member list.